nettybun/styletakeout/readme.md

 ## API

-- `decl`: This object accesses variables defined in your Babel config
+- `decl`: Object to access variables defined in your Babel config
-- `` css`...` ``: CSS is placed in a class and moved to the output file.
-The source code is replaced with a string of the classname.
+- `` css`...` ``: CSS which is wrapped in a class and moved to the takeout file.
+  In source code, the tag template is replaced with a string of the classname.
-- `` injectGlobal`...` ``: Global CSS is directly moved to the output file without a classname.
-The source code is removed entirely.
+- `` injectGlobal`...` ``: Global CSS which is directly moved to the takeout file without a class.
+In source code the tag template is removed entirely.

-The names for _css_ and _injectGlobal_ are used by other CSS-in-JS libraries like styled-components.
+The names _css_ and _injectGlobal_ are used by other CSS-in-JS libraries like styled-components.
 This means editors like VSCode can provide syntax highlighting, linting, and autocomplete out of the box.

 All CSS is processed with Stylis and beautified with CSSBeautify.
 This can be